-Lymphatic massage can be of benefit to many populations – including:
+The benefits of lymphatic drainage massage can be felt by many populations – including:

-Lymphatic drainage and inflammation – how does Lymphatic massage help pain?
+Lymphatic drainage massage beneftis – how does Lymphatic massage help pain?

 Inflammation usually presents as swelling.
 This accumulation of immune cells (white blood cells) and metabolic waste occurs in the body’s lymph fluid.
 When swelling is present, the lymph nodes are overloaded in the area and not processing lymph fluid efficiently.
 By manually stimulating lymph flow – the body filters these inflammatory chemicals and excretes them.
 Reducing swelling, leads to reduced inflammation – which leads to a reduction in pain and discomfort and a more efficient immune response.